moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 1. If you have time, the first thing you should do is search the [GitLab project](https://gitlab.com/gitlab-org/gitlab/issues) to see if a similar issue already exists.
 We shouldn't create duplicates if we can avoid them.
 1.Use an issue template to capture all the right data elements:
-    - Feature proposal detailed: Intended for larger iterations or larger feature proposals.
+   - [Basic proposal](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Feature%20Proposal%20-%20basic.md) for minor tasks or technical details for tracking larger issues.
-    - Feature proposal lean: Intended for smaller iterations or smaller feature proposals.
+   - [Lean feature proposal](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Feature%20Proposal%20-%20lean.md) and for all feature enhancements that will get proposals and potentially become release post items.
-    - Feature proposal basic: Capture technical tasks or to decompose an epic that has the detailed feature proposal.
+   - [Feature proposal](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Feature%20proposal%20-%20detailed.md) for large new features that may require more information or details and will become release post items.
-    - Bug: Report undesirable or incorrect behavior.
+    - [Bug](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Bug.md) to report undesirable or incorrect behavior.
 1. Do not
     - assign someone to the issue
     - assign a milestone